About the organization

 Challenge

-A key component of the non-profit’s approach to research and problem solving is bringing together diverse contributors from interdisciplinary backgrounds.
-Consequently, they recruit data science and data engineering volunteers from various industries and facilitate their collaboration with academic social science and economics researchers from universities and think tanks.
+A key component of the nonprofit’s approach to research and problem-solving is bringing together diverse contributors from interdisciplinary backgrounds.
+Consequently, it recruits data science and data engineering volunteers from various industries and facilitates their collaboration with academic social science and economics researchers from universities and think tanks.

 With limited resources, it was also critical for the process to be easily managed by the data engineers, who set up the analytics environments for the researchers.